Tennis-Nadal makes Tour singles return with win over Berankis in Melbourne | Sports-Games

 - Australia

-The 35-year-old, who tested positive for COVID-19 last month, is also competing in doubles at Melbourne and will play again on Thursday partnering Jaume Munar.
+Nadal, who pulled out of Wimbledon, the Tokyo Olympics and the U.S. Open in 2021, only returned to action last month in an Abu Dhabi exhibition tournament where he lost to Andy Murray.
+The 35-year-old Nadal, who tested positive for COVID-19 last month, partnered Jaume Munar to victory in doubles this week but the pair pulled out of Thursday's meeting with Andrey Golubev and Franko Skugor.

+Up next for Nadal in the singles quarter-final is Dutchman Tallon Griekspoor or Australian Alexei Popyrin.
 In the women's Melbourne Summer Set 1 tournament, twice Grand Slam champion Simona Halep marched into the quarter-finals with a 6-2 6-1 win over fellow Romanian Elena-Gabriela Ruse while Andrea Petkovic and Ana Konjuh also advanced.

+Japanese top seed Naomi Osaka powered past Maryna Zanevska of Belgium 6-1 6-1 in only her second match on the WTA Tour in four months.
+The world number 13 won 90% of her first serve points and did not face a breakpoint in a dominant display to set up a quarter-final clash with German Andrea Petkovic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)